 As to the nature of the questionnaire prepared by BoF to select “The Best Company to Work For,” it collected far more wholly irrelevant personal information that might be reasonably necessary for the purposes of the survey.
 Such aggressive collection of personal data under the disguise of a genuine survey is, of course, a different matter entirely.

 John Dalberg-Acton once said: “Power tends to corrupt, and absolute power corrupts absolutely.”
 Add money to the equation and you will get a pretty good picture of the hot coal bed the majority of fashion and women’s magazines find themselves balancing on.

-Concerns over editorial integrity and fears that consumers will be confused by the sponsors role in content origination has never been more relevant.
+Concerns over editorial integrity and fears that consumers will be confused by the sponsors’ role in content origination have never been more relevant.